Training Guidelines for the Marmotte Alps

 OFF THE BIKE, JANUARY TO MARCH

-- Strength and conditioning: two sessions per week, ideally guided by a Strength and Conditioning coach with experience in cycling.
+- Strength and conditioning: one or two sessions per week, ideally guided by a Strength and Conditioning coach with experience in cycling.
 If you are new to this, err on the side of caution to limit the risk of injury.

 - Flexibility and stretching: two to three 20’ sessions per week.
 Pilates or Yoga can be extremely beneficial.
 Learning correct technique is vital so choose a practitioner who knows cycling and only takes small groups (or better still individuals).